Xiongjia1/github_try/README.md

 # github_try
-this is my first try/n
+this is my first try
 welcome to my github profile!